Guanruiting/Guanruiting.github.io/source/_drafts/BooksNote.md

----
-title: BooksNote - An Exellent Tool for Reading PDF and Taking Notes
+# BookxNote - An Exellent Tool for Reading PDF and Taking Notes
-tags:
----